mun3/F-ckAvgleAntiAdblock/README.md

 # Instructions

-*Disable any other adblocker you may have.
-Use only uBlock Origin for ad blocking.*
+**Important:** Disable any other adblocker you may have.
+Use only uBlock Origin for ad blocking.

 ## Tampermonkey (Chrome / Firefox / Safari)
 _Recommended!_